kjendrzyca/krzysztof.io/content/notes/how-to-win-friends-and-influence-people/index.md

 ---
-title: 'How to Win Friends and Influence People'
+title: 'How to Win Friends and Influence People - Dale Carnegie'
 date: '2020-11-26'
 description: ''
 published: true